paperless-ngx/paperless-ngx/docs/advanced_usage.md

 barcode is located.
 However, differing from the splitting, the page with the barcode _will_ be retained.
 This allows application of a barcode to any page, including one which holds data to keep in the document.

+## Automatic collation of double-sided documents {#collate}

+!!! note

+    If your scanner supports double-sided scanning natively, you do not need this feature.

+### Summary

+If you have scanner with an automatic document feeder (ADF) that only scans a single side, this feature makes scanning double-sided documents much more convenient by automatically collating two separate scans into one document, reordering the pages as necessary.

+### Usage example

+Suppose you have a double-sided document with 6 pages (3 sheets of paper).
+First, you put the stack into your ADF as normal, ensuring that page 1 is scanned first.
+Your ADF will now scan pages 1, 3, and 5.
+You (or your the scanner, if it supports it) then upload the scan into the correct sub-directory of the consume folder (`double-sided` by default;
+keep in mind that Paperless will _not_ automatically create the directory for you.)
+Paperless will then process the scan and move it into an internal staging area.

+The next step is to turn your stack upside down (without reordering the sheets of paper), and scan it once again, your ADF will now scan pages 6, 4, and 2, in that order.
+Once this scan is copied into the sub-directory, Paperless will collate the previous scan with the new one, reversing the order of the pages on the second, "even numbered" scan.
+The resulting document will have the pages 1-6 in the correct order, and this new file will then be processed as normal.

+!!! tip

+    When scanning the even numbered pages, you can omit the last empty pages, if there are any.
+For example, if page 6 is empty, you only need to scan pages 4 and 2; if 4 and 6 are empty, only scan page 2.
+Keep in mind that you _cannot_ omit empty pages in the middle; if 2 and 6 have content, but 4 is empty, you still have to scan page 4.

+### Things that could go wrong

+Paperless will notice when the first, "odd numbered" scan has less pages than the second scan (this can happen when e.g. the ADF skipped a few pages in the first pass).
+In that case, Paperless will remove the staging copy as well as the scan, and give you an error message asking you to restart the process from scratch, by scanning the odd pages again, followed by the even pages.

+Another thing that might happen is that you start a double sided scan, but then forget to upload the second file.
+To avoid collating the wrong documents if you then come back a day later to scan a new double-sided document, Paperless will only keep an "odd numbered pages" file for up to 30 minutes.
+If more time passes, it will consider the next incoming scan a completely new "odd numbered pages" one.
+The old staging file will get discarded.

+If you accidentally put a normal single-sided scan into the double-sided directory, you can just upload the scan into the normal consume folder.
+However, the staging file will be kept for 30 minutes.
+If you plan to start a double-sided scan within that timeframe, the easiest fix is to just put another dummy scan in the double-sided directory and delete the resulting (garbage) document in the UI.

+### Interaction with "subdirs as tags"

+The collation feature can be used together with the "subdirs as tags" feature (but this is not a requirement).
+Just create a correctly named double-sided subdir in the hierachy and upload your scans there.
+For example, both `double-sided/foo/bar` as well as `foo/bar/double-sided` will cause the collated document to be treated as if it were uploaded into `foo/bar` and receive both `foo` and `bar` tags, but not `double-sided`.

+### Interaction with document splitting

+You can use the [document splitting](#document-splitting) feature, but if you use a normal single-sided split marker page, the split document(s) will have an empty page at the front (or whatever else was on the backside of the split marker page.)
+You can work around that by having a split marker page that has the split barcode on _both_ sides.
+This way, the extra page will get automatically removed.